bablokb/pic-toolchain/src/rpi_mosfet_on_off/Readme.md

   - The power of a Raspberry Pi is controlled by a PIC using a mosfet.
-  - On a signal (high->low), the PIC sets the gate of the mosfet to high, thus turning on the Pi.
+  - On a signal (high->low), the PIC sets the gate of the mosfet to low, thus turning on the Pi.
 Afterward the PIC waits for five seconds.
 This gives the Pi time to setup it's GPIOs correctly.
   - Again on a signal (high->low), the PIC requests the Pi to shutdown by setting an output pin to low.
 This pin is connected and monitored